Basavaraj Bommai: Challenges

 A contractor named Santhosh, committed suicide allegedly stating that he was harassed by the cabinet minister K. S. Eshwarappa, to provide him 40% commission of the grants provided for various construction and development projects.
 This led to various protests across the state by the opposition demanding the resignation of the minister.
 Bommai received his resignation couple days later, and initiated a CID enquiry into the issue.
 The opposition branded the cabinet as "40% government".
 However Eshwarappa was provided a clean chit, at the end of the trial by the investigative agencies.

 The state was throbbed with series of killings in coastal Karnataka in July 2022.
 The Murder of a BJP worker Praveen Nettaru led to fierce protests across the state against the government, and led to resignation of thousands of members from the party.
 Muslim bodies slammed Bommai for his partial treatment in the serial killing in the district of Dakshina Kannada, as his compensation for the Hindu Victim was different and Muslim Victim was different plus the agencies handling the cases were different.

 The opposition parties shared and published a scannable 'PayCM' posters, with Bommai's face on it.
 These posters were stuck on walls of streets and the government was accused of corruptions, commissions and briberies, once the QR codes on the posters were scanned.
 The BJP called it cheap politics, and cases were filed against members of Congress, for sticking up of posters in public places, which is prohibited in the state.

+According to the National Family Health Survey 5 (NFHS-5) for the year 2019–21, 35% children were stunted and 33% were overweight due to food security schemes not being properly implemented and communal groups disrupting access to nutrition.
+Environment conservation was another challenge as depletion threats are looming on many rivers like Arkavathy, Vrishabhavathi, and Pinakini.

+2023 Assembly elections

+In the 2023 Karnataka Legislative Elections, as the chief minister he won from the Shiggaon constituency by a margin of 33,000 votes.
+However, his party lost the majority in the assembly and Bommai conceded his party's defeat and stated "BJP has not been able to make the mark" and said would come back stronger in the successive Lok Sabha elections.
+He tendered his resignation as the chief minister of the state to the Governor Thawar Chand Gehlot on 13 May 2023 and served as a caretaker chief minister until the next government was formed.

+2024 Lok Sabha Elections

+He won as the BJP candidate from the Haveri Loksabha constituency in the 2024 General Elections.